-- Be aware of your roles and responsibilities to promote equality of opportunity for all staff and consumers you provide a service to. - Help ensure your working environment is one in which the dignity of all staff and visitors is respected. - Make sure your behaviour does not cause offence and could not in any way be considered as bullying or harassment. - Challenge or report any incidents of discrimination, bullying or harassment. - Welcome diversity we are all different.
+- Be aware of your roles and responsibilities to promote equality of opportunity for all staff and consumers you provide a service to. - Help ensure your working environment is one in which the dignity of all staff and visitors is respected. - Make sure that your behaviour does not cause offence and could not in any way be considered as bullying or harassment. - Challenge or report any incidents of discrimination, bullying or harassment. - Welcome diversity we are all different.
 Recognise and respect the visible and invisible differences between people. - Don't forget people (consumers and staff) have diverse needs.
 Stereotyping is often based on assumptions which can lead to discrimination.
-Avoid acting on assumptions! - Carry out equality screening on every policy to ensure UR's equality duties are met. - Attend mandatory equality training once every 3 years. - Remember equality doesn't always mean treating everyone the same!
+Avoid acting on assumptions! - Equality screen every policy, plan and project to ensure the UR's public sector equality duties are being met. - Attend mandatory equality training once every 3 years. - Remember equality doesn't always mean treating everyone the same!